wmalkin/forthduino/WORDS.md

 ## Conditionals and Looping

-Conditionals and looping use sequences to represent the conditional or repeated section of code.
-The sequence is pushed onto the stack and consumed by the operator.
+Conditionals and looping use sequences to hold the conditional or repeated sections of code.
+The sequences are pushed onto the stack and consumed by the operator.

 ### if